 Brotherhood of Sleeping Car Porters

 In 1925, a group of Pullman porters approached Randolph in Harlem and asked them to help form the Brotherhood of Sleeping Car Porters.
-The porters worked for the Pullman Company, which had a virtual monopoly on operating railroad sleeping cars.
-The company only hired black men as porters and had more black employees than any other U.S. company.
+The porters worked for the Pullman Company, which had a virtual monopoly on running railroad sleeping cars.
+The company, which only hired black men as porters, had more black employees than any other U.S. company.

 Randolph accepted the challenge, with the motto, “Fight or Be Slaves.”

 George Walker of Marlboro, Mass., a porter, joined that first year, risking dismissal by the company.
 He earned $67 a month for 400 hours.
 “You ain’t supposed to get any sleep,” one Pullman porter testified before the U.S. Commission on Industrial Relations in 1915.